On Supersymmetric D-brane probes in 4d $\mathcal{N}=2$ $\text{AdS}_2\times\mathbf{S}^2$ Attractors: Supersymmetric Static Probes

 \subsubsection{$\kappa$-symmetry and worldvolume supersymmetry restoration}

 The procedure for determining whether a supergravity solution preserves supersymmetry is by now well-established.
 In practice, one must identify the unbroken supercharges (if any) that generate transformations leaving the full configuration invariant.
-More concretely, one first considers the corresponding transformations involving all dynamical fields altogether, then imposes that they must vanish, and finally determines when the resulting conditions can be solved simultaneously.
-Furthermore, since the supersymmetry variation of bosonic (fermionic) fields is linear in the fermionic (bosonic) ones, purely bosonic backgrounds yield trivial conditions from the bosonic sector.
-As a result, it suffices to focus on the fermionic supersymmetry variations, which give rise to the so-called Killing spinor equations (KSEs).
+More concretely, one first considers the corresponding infinitesimal variations involving all dynamical fields altogether, then imposes that they must vanish, and finally determines when the resulting conditions can be solved simultaneously.
+Furthermore, since the supersymmetry operation acting on bosonic (fermionic) fields is linear in the fermions (bosons), purely bosonic backgrounds yield trivial conditions from the bosonic sector.
+As a result, it suffices to focus on the variations associated to the fermions, which give rise to the so-called Killing spinor equations (KSEs).
 The solutions to these equations are referred to as Killing spinors.

 Here, we are interested in studying the motion of BPS particles in purely bosonic backgrounds and, in particular, we want to determine which are their possible supersymmetric trajectories.
 To do so, we will adopt the probe approximation point of view, i.e., we consider the worldvolume action describing a wrapped D-brane propagating in a \emph{fixed} background geometry (see \cite{Simon:2011rw} for a comprehensive review).
 There, spacetime supersymmetry can be encoded using the superspace formalism in terms of the transformation law of the target space coordinates $X^\mu$ and their fermionic Grassmann-valued partners $\Theta$.
 The latter are simply superspace translations of the form $\delta_\epsilon \Theta = \epsilon$, with $\epsilon$ denoting some spacetime spinor of the same kind.
-However, notice that by fixing the spacetime trajectory followed by the probe we necessarily break all the supercharges, since they always induce a non-vanishing transformation on the fermions.
+However, notice that by fixing the spacetime trajectory followed by the brane probe we necessarily break all the supersymmetries, since they always induce a non-vanishing transformation on the fermions.

 At the same time, the worldline theory thus obtained usually admits an additional gauge freedom called $\kappa$-symmetry \cite{Becker:1995kb, Bergshoeff:1997kr}, which acts on the fermions as a half-rank projection $\delta_\kappa \Theta = (\mathbf{1} + \Gamma) \kappa$.
 Here, $\kappa$ is a local Grassmann parameter whereas $\Gamma$ defines a traceless involution that depends on the details of the theory under consideration.
 Supersymmetry is then restored if the aforementioned global transformation parametrized by $\epsilon$ can be compensated via some $\kappa$-variation.
 Consequently, to determine the amount of unbroken supercharges left by the particle one needs to solve the algebraic condition